Ethical hacking has become big business in the cyber security industry, with organisations embracing a seemingly radical approach to data protection.

 Becoming a certified ethical hacker

-This five-day course is the world’s most comprehensive ethical hacking training programme, giving you practical, hands-on experience with the systems you’ll test and the tools you’ll use to identify vulnerabilities.
+It’s the world’s most comprehensive ethical hacking training programme, giving you practical, hands-on experience with the systems you’ll test and the tools you’ll use to identify vulnerabilities.

 Our expert trainer will show you the tactics, technologies and motivations of criminal hackers, helping you understand and replicate their methods.